 Accounts receivable are carried at net realizable value.
 An allowance for doubtful accounts is recorded in the period when loss is probable based on an assessment of specific evidence indicating troubled collection, historical experience, accounts aging and other factors.
-An accounts receivable is written off after all collection effort has ceased.
+Accounts receivable are written off after all collection effort has ceased.